-Risk Risk Mitigation Measures Risk Rating Inadequate capacity to develop PAPs that contribute to resilience outcomes.
-Key to developing PAPs that contribute to resilience outcomes is first identifying the resilience outcomes that are most important, and that PAPs should contribute to.
+Risk Risk Mitigation Measures Risk Rating Inadequate capacity to Key to developing PAPs that contribute to resilience Moderate develop PAPs that contribute outcomes is first identifying the resilience outcomes that are to resilience outcomes. most important, and that PAPs should contribute to.
 Through the development of the results chain and results framework, training was provided to NGA and LGU representatives on determining resilience outcomes.
-Use of criteria for screening PAPs for the RRSP, for example the efficacy criteria, will help to ensure that as PAPs are being developed in order to respond to the climate risks.
+Use of criteria for screening halp to ansure that as PAPs are being developed in order to respond to the climate risks.
 The adaptation policy pathways tool was introduced as a tool for assisting in the development of strategies of adaptation and resilience.
 Government staff was trained on the use of the tool, and it was applied during the process of selecting provincial level climate resilience investments.
-Moderate Results from M&E are not used to improve the design and implementation of resilience PAPs.
-The development of a results framework for the RRSP and embedding this in the M&E systems of the participating NGAs and LGUs is important for helping to ensure that the results of implementation of resilience PAPs are used as inputs (positive feedback) in the design of resilience interventions.
-Government staff participated in training on the M&E system, and is leading the development of the M&E operational manual.
-Moderate Participation of NGAs and LGUs in the program is low.
-The program includes incentives for NGA participation in the program through reflecting RRSP as a budget line item in NGA budgets.
-The incentive for LGU participation is in the cost-sharing arrangements that are a feature of the program.
-Additionally, RRSP builds on existing systems of government, in order to improve the mainstreaming of the program within government.
-Low Finance required for resilience investments does not materialize.
-Reflecting RRSP as a budget line item in the NGA budgets helps to ensure that there would be funding through the GAA for resilience investments.
+Results from M&E are not The development of a results framework for the RRSP and Moderate used to improve the design embedding this in the M&E systems of the participating and implementation of NGAs and LGUs is important for helping to ensure that the resilience PAPs. results of implementation of resilience PAPs are used as inputs (positive feedback) in the design of resilience interventions.
+Government staff participated in training on the M&E system, and is leading the development of the M&E Derticipation of NGAs and Operational manual.
+Low I GUs in the program is low program through reflecting RRSP as a budget line item in LOW Loos in the program is low.
+NGA budgets.
+The incentive for I GU participation is in the cost-sharing arrangements that are a feature of the program. ····· ································ Additionally, RRSP builds on existing systems of government, in order to improve the mainstreaming of the program within government.
+Finance required for resilience Reflecting RRSP as a budget line item in the NGA budgets Moderate investments does not helps to ensure that there would be funding through the GAA materialize. for resilience investments.
 The budget for RRSP also helps the government to plan and coordinate funding (private, ODA) for resilience.
-Moderate